Main library

 RGS LIBRARIES

-Mrs Dring and Miss Szczerbinska, the Librarians at Ripon Grammar School, manage two areas to support the highest possible standards in education by providing reliable information resources, delivering information literacy skills and, of course, promoting and encouraging reading for pleasure.
+Mrs O’Donnell and Miss Davies, the Librarians at Ripon Grammar School, manage the library between them to support the highest possible standards in education by providing reliable information resources, assisting with information literacy skills and, of course, promoting and encouraging reading for pleasure.

 As well as supporting lessons in the library, staff also organise a host of activities and competitions, ensuring the library is a vibrant place that encourages students to get involved.
 The librarians are there to help students who need assistance in searching for, or using, any of the library resources.